ropensci-archive/roweb2/content/technotes/2018-08-08-phylotar-release.md

 In any phylogenetic analysis it is important to identify sequences that share the same [orthology](https://en.wikipedia.org/wiki/Sequence_homology#Orthology) -- homologous sequences separated by speciation events.
 This is often performed by simply searching an online sequence repository using sequence labels.
 Relying solely on sequence labels, however, can miss sequences that have either not been labelled, have unanticipated names or have been mislabelled.

-The phylotaR R package, like its earlier inspiration [PhyLoTa](http://phylota.net/), identifies sequences of shared orthology not by naming matching but instead through the use of an alignment search tool, [BLAST](https://en.wikipedia.org/wiki/BLAST).
-As a result, a user of phylotaR will able to download more relevant sequence data for their phylogenetic analysis than they otherwise would.
+The phylotaR package, like its earlier inspiration [PhyLoTa](http://phylota.net/), identifies sequences of shared orthology not by naming matching but instead through the use of an alignment search tool, [BLAST](https://en.wikipedia.org/wiki/BLAST).
+As a result, a user of phylotaR is able to download more relevant sequence data for their phylogenetic analysis than they otherwise would.

 The entire phylotaR pipeline is automated and all a user needs to supply is a taxonomic group of interest for which the user would like to identify ortholgous sequences.
-The pipeline is broken down into four stages: retrieve taxonomic information, download sequences, identify clusters, identify clusters among the clusters.
+The pipeline is broken down into four stages: retrieve taxonomic information ('taxise'), download sequences, identify clusters and identify clusters among the clusters.

 ![phylotaR pipeline stages](/img/blog-images/2018-08-08-phylotar/stages.png)
 *Figure 1.
 The stages of phylotaR pipeline: taxise, download, cluster and cluster^2.
 Note, 'taxise' is the name of a stage and does not relate to the package `taxize`.*